-March is one of the most active months of the year in Breckenridge as Mardi Gras kicks off, Spring Fever is underway, and spring skiing gets oh so good!
-As temperatures start to rise, March is accompanied by sunny days and great snow-pack- perfect for days spent outdoor with the crew.
-Every week is full of events, visitors, and spring breakers, so the town gets pretty darn lively!
+March is one of the most active months of the year in Breckenridge as spring is underway and skiing gets oh so good!
+As temperatures start to rise, March is accompanied by sunny days and great snow-pack- perfect for days spent outside with the crew.
 If that’s your thing, jump in, raise your glass and say cheers to spring!

 Breckenridge in March